Whether you have a large garden or a tiny windowsill, we've got expert tips to make sure that your plants thrive this year.

 Leaving for a long weekend?
 No one likes coming home from a lovely holiday to dead plants.
 Instead, use an upside down bottle to water plants while you're away.
 If you're travelling for longer than a weekend, try placing pots in a children's pool or the bathtub.

-Keep herbs fresher for longer by freezing them.
+Keep your perfectly grown herbs fresher for longer by freezing them.
 For a real flavour bomb, add fresh herbs to an ice cube tray and then cover with water or olive oil before freezing.
 Delicious!

 Want to make your own vertical garden?
 Try using a shoe rack or a shower organiser: